Mahmoud Al-Karmi: Personal life

-His father is the scientist Saeed Al-Karmi, his brothers are: the poet Abdulkareem Al-Karmi, the linguistic Hassan Al-Karmi, the writer Ahmed Shaker Al-Karmi and the politician Abdul-Ghani Al-Karmi.
+His father was the scientist Saeed Al-Karmi, his brothers were: the poet Abdulkareem Al-Karmi, the linguistic Hassan Al-Karmi, the writer Ahmed Shaker Al-Karmi and the politician Abdul-Ghani Al-Karmi.

-Mahmoud Al-Karmi is married and has eight children.
-One of his children is Zuhair Al-Karmi who was born in Damascus in 1922 when his father Mahmoud Al-Karmi was the school principal for Almalik Al-Thahir school.
+Mahmoud Al-Karmi was married and had eight children.
+One of his children was Zuhair Al-Karmi who was born in Damascus in 1922 when his father Mahmoud Al-Karmi was the school principal for Almalik Al-Thahir school.

 He was writing poems since he was young and he had poems that has published in books and newspapers of his time.

-His poems were characterized by the strength of language, as he is a "patriotic poet, whose experience combined patriotic and national concerns, and traditional purposes: such Lamentations and description.
+His poems were characterized by the strength of language, as he was a "patriotic poet, whose experience combined patriotic and national concerns, and traditional purposes: such Lamentations and description.
 His poems were characterized by the strength of language, accuracy of depiction and clarity of rhythm.

 Writings

 He has published several books on Arabic language and poetry, including “Principles of the Arabic Language”, “Grammar," and other books.